-Course requirement: Grade 3 in an instrument and a grade 4+ in GCSE Maths and English, or a Level 2 Functional Skills Qualification.
+Course requirement: Grade 3 in an instrument and a grade 4+ in GCSE Maths and English.

 This course covers a broad range of skills and styles of music through studying composing for different mediums, performance skills and wider knowledge of the music industry.
 You will study a number of core modules as well as optional modules, which cover content such as 'composing for film & documentary', 'composing for different musical styles', 'improving instrumental performance' and 'contextualising music'.